-- Upper needs single-tap dispatch that allows admin user or dispatch manager to closely monitor driver’s activities throughout the day.
+- Upper has a single-tap dispatch button that allows the admin user or dispatch manager to closely monitor the driver’s activities throughout the day.

 3. Effective work distribution and enhanced productivity

-When it comes to getting the most out of your cleaning business, the more time, you can spend cleaning carpets for customers, the better.
+When it comes to getting the most out of your cleaning business, you can spend more time cleaning carpets for potential customers.
 That’s why we’re excited about Upper.

 - Upper helps optimize your routes and schedules so that you can use your resources—like your cleaners’ time—more efficiently.